-State and federal laws regulate and protect various aspects of employee benefit coverage.
-To ensure that employees have the necessary information to make informed benefit selection decisions, and in compliance with regulations, the County provides its eligible new employees with the Notices listed below.
-In addition, this Benefit Plans Handbook, containing a complete set of the Notices, is distributed annually to all currently eligible employees at Open Enrollment.
+State and federal laws regulate and protect various aspects of employee benefit coverage to ensure that employees have the necessary information to make informed benefit selection decisions and are compliant with regulations.
+The County provides its eligible new employees with the notices listed below.
+This Benefit Plans Handbook is posted on our website: https://hr.ventura.org/benefits annually.
+In addition, annual employee notices are mailed out to all eligible employees.

-Whenever there is a new law establishing new regulations or benefits, or if there are changes to any existing regulations or benefits, information is provided to all eligible employees.
-Updated replacement copies of the Handbook are distributed, if necessary.
+Whenever there is a new law or changes establishing new regulations or benefits information is provided to all eligible employees.
+Revisions to our website will be updated accordingly and as necessary.